yannh/homepage/content/posts/cache-hiss.md

  * However, the request went to the origin, and potentially required some computation there.

-According to our definition - this is a cache-MISS.
-Somewhat unintuitively though, the request was actually served  data from the CDN cache.
+According to our definition - this is a cache MISS.
+Somewhat unintuitively though, the request was actually served using data from the CDN cache.

-Cache-HISS?
+Is this a Cache-HISS?

-# Request collapsing
+# Request coalescing/collapsing

 To improve on the previous architecture, you decide that setting a TTL of 1h on your files is not that great after all.
-You need to wait up to an hour for the new versions of your files to be served, and the revalidations requests from the CDN are not very efficient - most of your files never change!
+You need to wait up to an hour for the new versions of your files to be served, and the revalidation requests from the CDN are not very efficient, since most of your files never change!

 You decide that having a much higher TTL (1 year), and purging files from the CDN when they change would mean fewer revalidation requests to your origin, and ensuring the new versions of the files are available much sooner.